tibordp/coinflipper/README.md

 What you should first set up is the server.
 Run `./coinflipper server` on the desired server machine.
 The server will attempt to load the state from `state.cf` file, if it exists.
 It will also periodically save the state to the same file as well as timestamped dumps in the `history/` directory.

 The next thing you want to do is run `./coinflipper flipper <server address>` on each of the client nodes you wish to configure (the more the merrier!).
+You can optionally specify the number of worker threads with `-j <threads>` (defaults to number of CPU cores).

 You can spectate the accumulated statistics on the server by running `./coinflipper status <server address>` from any machine that has network connectivity to the server.